peaceodey/Hypertension-Patient-Care-Treatment-Analysis/README.md

 * Follow-up requirements
 * High-risk patient segments

-The analysis was conducted in **Power BI** using data modeling, DAX measures, and interactive visualizations.
+The analysis was conducted in **Power BI** using data modeling, DAX measures, and interactive visualizations to support data-driven healthcare planning and resource allocation.